Clairty-Digital-Twin/clarity-loop-backend/SLEEP_IMPLEMENTATION.md

 * The unit tests ensure the internal calculations (latency, WASO, percentages, consistency) match expected outputs using known inputs grounded in sleep science definitions.
 * The integration test confirms end-to-end data flow from API input to stored summary.
-* The prompt test ensures that the new data is being fed to the LLM’s prompt generation, so the insights delivered to users will include sleep quality details.
+* The prompt test ensures that the new data is being fed to the LLM's prompt generation, so the insights delivered to users will include sleep quality details.

 ## 7. Optional Extension: Integrating a Pretrained Sleep Model